Size: Up to 60cm

 Final Thoughts

-Bearded Dragons as pets FAQs
+Bearded Dragons Care FAQs

 Bearded Dragons can be relatively easy to care for as long as their basic needs are met.
 They require a clean and appropriately-sized enclosure, a varied diet, and regular access to UVB lighting.